© 2007 - 2020 Fagabond.com. All Rights Reserved.

 “America’s Oldest City Market” has seen better days (specifically do to the crap in the flea market) Come for the history and stick to the farmers’ booths.

-Drift off into a fantasy world while reading the gay literature that populates this bookstore’s shelves.
+Dubbed FAB on Frenchmen, you can drift off into a fantasy world while reading the gay literature that populates this bookstore’s shelves.
 Or just stare at the pictures.

 Here is the best place to get local fruits (not that kind) and vegetables.
 This one is on Saturday; there’s another on Tuesdays on River Road at Uptown Square.